spinnylights/vulkan-notes/vulkan_notes.md

 allocations"](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/lost_allocations.html)
 in the VMA docs for more info.

-So, should you use it?
+So, should you use VMA?
 That's a call you have to make.
 One of the biggest complaints you might have about it is that you still have to think about memory management in a lot of depth even if you you do use it, and there are always costs associated with